 You may have heard of the Scottish song “Over the Sea to Skye”?
-It is about Bonnie Prince Charlie escaping to Isle of Skye in a small boat after his defeat at the Battle of Culloden in 1746.
-Well, I was looking forward to the 120 mile drive from Loch Ness to Isle of Skye because I had heard it was very scenic.
+It is about Bonnie Prince Charlie escape to Isle of Skye in a small boat after his defeat at the Battle of Culloden in 1746.
+Well, I was looking forward to the 120 mile drive from Loch Ness/Inverness to Isle of Skye because I had heard it was very scenic.
 We also planned to stop to visit Eileen Donan Castle, which is the most photographed castle in Scotland.
 There was rain in the forecast, but luckily we had some pockets of nice weather.
-And even when the weather wasn’t great, the clouds added to the scenery.
+And even when the weather wasn’t great, the clouds added to the Skye scenery.

 We could see Eileen Donan castle as we approached it.
 It is situated on an island where 3 lochs (Loch Duich, Loch Long and Loch Alsh) meet.
 It had been raining but remarkably stopped a minute or so after we got out of the car.
 Perfect timing for some pictures.
 Then we picked up our tickets and crossed the bridge to the island.